TRENDING CONTENT ON SOCIAL WORK HAVEN

 A genogram is a picture worth a thousand words!

-It offers a pictorial display of a person’s family relationships and medical history.
+A genogram offers a pictorial display of a person’s family relationships and medical history.

 What is genogram in social work?